rdfiske17/languagelogger-app/README.md

 (if you realy would like to do so, you must disable Instant Run afterwards, as some used libraries do not support it)
 * Android Studio tell you some SDK or Build Tool Versions are missing.
 Download and install them as prompted.

-* Be aware that the App does not support the Android Emulator, as the modificated Google Keyboard will only work on physical devices.
+* Be aware that the App does not support the Android Emulator, as the modified Google Keyboard will only work on physical devices.

 * You should configure the address of your server and the e-mail address of where participants can contact you.
 Therefore you have do edit the following values in